What should clinicians know about fluphenazine decanoate (“Prolixin Dec”)?

 FDA Medication Label

-Information on this topic is found in the FDA medication label.
 Prescribing should always be informed by the FDA medication label.
 Medication labels can be found by searching Drugs@FDA at the FDA website.
 Labels are also available using the Drugs@FDA app for Apple or Android devices.

 Labels change over time, and the current label should always be consulted.
 Here is the most recent label, at time of writing.